 perfSONAR is an infrastructure for network performance monitoring, making it easier to solve end-to-end performance problems on paths crossing several networks.
-It contains a set of services delivering performance measurements in a federated environment. perfSONAR has been developed through an international collaboration led by Internet2, ESnet, RNP, and GEANT.
+It contains a set of services delivering performance measurements in a federated environment. perfSONAR has been developed through an international collaboration led by ESnet, Indiana University, Internet2, the University of Michigan, and GEANT.

-ESnet has deployed perfSONAR services at over 45 locations, and recommends that all sites deploy at least one perfSONAR host as well.
-See the fasterdata perfSONAR HOWTO for more information.
+ESnet has deployed perfSONAR services at over 30 locations, and recommends that all sites deploy at least one perfSONAR host as well.